nikop/steam-help/faqs/Moving a Steam Installation and Games.md

 * [How do I move my existing Steam Installation?](#exist)

-[section id=default]#### How do I change the default installation path for my games?
+#### How do I change the default installation path for my games?
-[/section]Games are installed to the following folder by default:
+Games are installed to the following folder by default:

 `C:\Program Files (x86)\Steam\steamapps\common`